Ultrasonic Testing: A Guide

-To perform UT by drone, the drone must apply a couplant to the surface that will be tested in order to optimize it for propagating soundwaves.
+To perform a drone thickness inspection, the drone must first apply a couplant to the surface that will be tested in order to optimize it for propagating sound waves.

 As drone technology progresses, we are sure to see more inspection drones offering ultrasonic testing.